 How to Add Google Analytics 4 (GA4) Tracking Code to Laravel

-If you want to integrate Google Analytics tracking into your Laravel application without relying on a package, this guide is for you.
+If you want to integrate Google Analytics 4 tracking into your Laravel application, without relying on a package, this guide is for you.

-Follow these six straightforward steps to set up Google Analytics version 4 for your Laravel project.
+Follow these seven straightforward steps to set up Google Analytics version 4 for your Laravel project.
+Let’s get started!

 To integrate Google Analytics into your Laravel application, you will need to obtain the Measurement ID.
 Follow these steps: